mahiv87/Social-Network-API/README.md

 ## Usage

-Run the app in the terminal.
-Or use the Heroku deployed link instead of cloning repository
+Run the app in the terminal `npm run start`.
+Use routes in Insomnia, or your API client of choice.

+You can also access the API by using the Heroku deployed link, https://intense-temple-62940.herokuapp.com/api

+View the [DEMO](https://drive.google.com/file/d/1sx9Rvb4_T_xv1ghQLNF0Ldq8ULjnYEmM/view?usp=sharing) video to see how the api works

 ## License